§ DID Registration

 The didState output field MAY contain additional properties that are relevant to this action.

-TODO: Generated VM must then be included in either “secret” or “didDocument” in next request.
+Explain that the generated verification method must then be included in either “secret” or “didDocument” in next request.

 Example: